Travel guide

 4. Leave airplane mode off, except in areas without coverage.

-Tip: If you know you'll be hours without coverage (domestic flight, mountain route), activating airplane mode not only saves battery: it prevents your phone from heating up searching for a non-existent network.
+Tip: if you know you're going to spend hours without coverage (domestic flight, mountain route), activating airplane mode not only saves battery: it prevents your phone from heating up searching for a non-existent network.

-One detail about airplane mode itself: the eSIM remains installed even if you activate it, it is not deleted or deconfigured.
-We clarify this in how eSIM works with airplane mode.
+One detail about airplane mode itself: the eSIM remains installed even if you activate it; it is not erased or deconfigured.
+When you deactivate airplane mode, it reconnects automatically.
+It is useful precisely for saving battery in areas without coverage.
+If you haven't activated it yet, here's how to install the eSIM step by step.

 Frequently asked questions

-Does eSIM consume more battery than a physical SIM?
+Does eSIM use more battery than a physical SIM?

 No. An eSIM is an integrated chip that consumes an insignificant amount of energy, just like a physical SIM.
-The perception that it consumes more comes from using it abroad with a weak signal or having two active lines at the same time, not from the type of card itself.
+The feeling that it uses more comes from using it abroad with a weak signal or having two active lines at once, not from the type of card itself.

 Why does my phone battery drain faster when I travel?

-Because it's searching for unfamiliar networks, increasing transmitter power in areas with poor coverage, you're using GPS a lot, and the screen is at maximum brightness under the sun.
-All of these drain the battery much more than the type of SIM you have inserted.
+Because it searches for unfamiliar networks, increases transmitter power in areas of poor coverage, and you use GPS and the screen at maximum brightness under the sun a lot.
+All of this drains the battery much more than the type of SIM you have installed.

-Does having two active lines (Dual SIM) consume more power?
+Does having two active lines (Dual SIM) use more battery?

-A little bit, yes, because the modem maintains two radio connections.
-The solution is to leave the Spanish SIM only for calls and SMS, without data, and let the eSIM handle all data usage.
-This way, extra consumption is reduced to a minimum without losing your number.
+A little, yes, because the modem maintains two radio connections.
+The solution is to leave your home SIM only for calls and SMS, without data, and let the eSIM handle all data navigation.
+This reduces extra consumption to a minimum without losing your number.

 Does airplane mode deactivate or delete the eSIM?